CodeScop/Oge-Mai-Field-Guide/allresources.md

 ### River Stone

-some FOREST, WATER
+some FOREST, some DESERT, WATER

+- **Sources:**
+  - DESERT: Gansu Battle: Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck)
-- **Sources:** WATER:
+  - WATER:
     - Riza Stone Chest: 6-11
     - Riza Battles: Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck),  Wyvern (1300 words for 1-3), Patliadu (750 words, 1 Harpoon for 1),Yala (520 words, 2 Rope, 2 River Grass for 1), Trainee (1000 words, 20 Coins for 0-1, usually 1 with enough Luck), Riza Battles: Knusha (1200 words, 1 Leaf Boots, 4 Rope, 2 River Grass for 1)
     - SurfaceC Battle: Wyvern (1300 words for 1-3), Yala (520 words for 1), Droxa (1800 words for 1-3), Knusha (1200 words for 1)
     - Balance Battles: Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck), Castu (450 words, 1 Water Mask for 1), Isartu (720 words for 1), Nuig (850 words, 1 Water Mask for 1), River Goddess (5000 words for 2)
     - Post-HuntS3 Riza Battle: Weekiwa (900 words for 1-3)
 - **Buy:** 140 Coins in Item Shop/Luko's Inn
 - **Sell price:** 30 Coins (DO NOT sell unless you have >200)
 - **Used for:**
-  - FOREST
-    - LF Quests: Little Forest Lake (10)
+  - FOREST: LF Quests: Little Forest Lake (10)
+  - DESERT: Shrine0 Quests: Guardian of the Shrine 3/3 (25)
   - WATER
     - Riza Quests: Main Quest 3/Remedy for a Friend (3), Barge Weights (35)
     - Craft SurfaceC: buy River Water (25), Raina Sword (500), Raina Bracelet (500) in Kedanus' Surface Goods in Raina Surface Camp